 For example, in the wild horses roam together in packs led by alpha males.
 When another horse is introduced to the pack, the alpha male will immediately sense if they are a threat or if they are submissive and respond accordingly.

-However, in a similar way to dogs, horses can develop deep attachments with the people who care for them and this is one of the important takeaways for people in equine-therapy.
+However, in a similar way to dogs, horses can develop deep attachments with the people who care for them and this is one of the important takeaways for people in equine-assisted therapy.
 In the initial days of engaging with a horse, patients learn how to approach the animal based on what response they want to elicit from the horse.
 They will have learned through trial and error that feeling fear or tensing up can be sensed quickly by the horse and they can respond by being jittery and nervous because they are uncertain as to what will happen next.
 This teaches patients how to modify their behavior in order to get a different response and ultimately, this is a skill that becomes invaluable in recovery.

-Why Is Equine-Assisted Therapy So Effective?
+Why Does Equine-Assisted Therapy Work?

 In a rehab setting, working with horses gives people with addiction issues a new focus and also the opportunity to care for and nurture another living creature.
 Placing someone else before themselves is something that many addicts have lost the ability to do and so they can relearn how to transfer their focus from themselves to others by caring for the daily needs of a horse.
 Because they are big animals, they require considerable care and so there’s a big element of discipline and hard work involved but the rewards are enormous.
 The feeling of being appreciated by an animal as majestic as a horse can be an enormous boost to someone’s feelings of achievement and self-worth.